buijs-dev/klutter/lib/annotations/module.md

 ```
 <br />

-**KlutterResponse**\
+**Response**\
 This annotation enables KMP and Flutter to communicate using data transfer objects instead of Strings.
-The KlutterResponse can be used to annotate a simple DTO after which Klutter will generate an equivalent
+The Response can be used to annotate a simple DTO after which Klutter will generate an equivalent
 Dart DTO with all boilerplate code to (de)serialize.

 The annotated class should comply with the following rules: